DxO PureRAW offers three types of photo processing:

 - Right-click on a thumbnail and select Compare processing results in the context menu.

-With the split view, you can easily compare the optimized image with the original, as well as the effects of the DxO Optics Module on defects, sharpness enhancement, and noise.
+Thanks to the split screen Viewer, you can easily compare the processed image with its original.
+Inspect the effect of the corrections made by the DxO Optics Module, and judge the improvements in sharpness and denoising.
 You can zoom into the image at 1:1 (that is, 100%) or you can use the mouse wheel to magnify the image up to 1600% to see the finest details.

 You can use the left and right arrows on your keyboard to scroll through the images in the filmstrip.
 The checkboxes in the square thumbnails of the filmstrip let you select the images, even when you return to the Add photo screen (by clicking on the X button at the top right of the image), thus allowing you to immediately start exporting the selected images to your image editing program (see Working with processed images).